microsoft/pxt-common-packages/libs/radio/docs/reference/radio.md

-# Radio
+# Bit Radio

-Send and receive data using radio packets.
+Send and receive data using the Bit Radio protocol.

+### ~ hint

+#### Bit Radio

+The Bit Radio protocol was originally developped by [Lancaster University](https://github.com/lancaster-university/microbit-dal/commit/d9d2343ab63a707ac9d0167545261ab57b996430#diff-4f1efa652dafc9c738aae3a4bc5c3dad) for the BBC micro:bit project.

+This protocol does not contain any form of encryption, authentication or authorization.
+It's purpose is solely for use as a teaching aid to demonstrate how simple communications operates, and to provide a sandpit through which learning can take place.

+### ~

 ```cards
 radio.sendNumber(0);